 The following two tabs change content below.

-Jenny Munn is a freelance Search Engine Marketer focused on generating awareness, traffic and conversions.
-Her mission is to help businesses fill their pipelines faster.
+Jenny Munn is a Digital Marketer specializing in Search Engine Marketing (SEM/SEO) for the K-12 Education Industry.
+She is focused on generating awareness, traffic and conversions to help businesses fill their pipelines faster.
 Jenny is passionate about her field, and is a frequent speaker on SEO and website marketing.
-Jenny has taught SEO at EdNet, WordCamp Atlanta, NAIS, EdNET, Digital Atlanta, Solo PR Summit, Business Marketing Association, Atlanta Tech Village, SuperNova South, PRSA, and various digital marketing organizations.
+Jenny has taught SEO at EdNET, WordCamp Atlanta, NAIS, PRSA, Digital Atlanta, Business Marketing Association, Atlanta Tech Village, and various digital marketing organizations.
 Find out more at https://jennymunn.com/.